 As an example: knowing where a satellite will be situated in orbit in relation to other space objects is essential to ensure orbital trajectories do not intersect dangerously, and to know what manoeuvres can be performed without placing other objects at risk.
 Neglecting to undertake SSA may result in an event that breaches these safety conditions, particularly if it causes some form of damage to infrastructure on the ground or to another space object.

 IMPORTANT TO KNOW

 Both civil and criminal penalties apply to licensees who fail to comply with licence conditions, including those relating to public safety and property.
 For individuals, the maximum criminal penalty for breaching a licence or return authorisation condition is 10 years imprisonment, 5,500 penalty units, or both.
 For a body corporate, penalties rise to 100,000 penalty units.
 Civil penalties are generally capped at 1,000 penalty units.

-Neglecting to undertake SSA may also have implications in assigning liability for damage caused by space objects in outer space, as it may have some bearing on determining fault.
+Neglecting to undertake SSA may also have implications in assigning liability for damage caused by space objects in outer space, as it may have some bearing on determining which party is at fault.

 Seek Legal Advice If: